hsingtism/liouville-sum/readme.md

 # Multithreaded Evaluator of the Summatory Liouville Function

 This program evalulates the summatory liouville function in blocks of 64 values with two lookup tables.
 It supports multithreading.
 Without any tuning, it can sum to 1 billion (where it disproved the [Polya conjecture](https://en.wikipedia.org/wiki/P%C3%B3lya_conjecture)) in about ~~135~~ ~~44~~ 32 seconds on my laptop with an Intel Core Ultra 7 155H under Windows 11 WSL.
+(Note that the 32 second time is not optimized for the 1 billion run because it allocates a 64 billion value lookup table and a 2^32 long primes table.)
+It also sums to 2^32 in 172 seconds.
+I'm still working on optimizations after the primes table.

 See [A002819](https://oeis.org/A002819) on the OEIS.
 I am not familiar enough with the concept to explain the mathmatical part of it.